-The Regional offices are part of the Local Support and Performance unit that reports to the Deputy Commissioner of Human Services.
+The Regional offices are part of the Local Engagement and Support (LES) Division that reports to the Deputy Commissioner of Human Services.
 VDSS has five regional offices: the Northern Virginia Office in Warrenton; the Eastern Office in Norfolk; the Central Office in Henrico; the Piedmont Office in Roanoke; and the Western Office in Abingdon.
-Directors in each region work collaboratively with state staff housed in both the Home Office located in Richmond and Regional Offices to support Virginia Social Services System initiatives.
+LES is dedicated to effectively applying a sound and organized approach to dynamic circumstances in order to provide high-value service to Virginia's local departments of social services (LDSS).
+Teams work collaboratively across each location to ensure and facilitate organizational effectiveness and optimum service delivery in all LDSS through the key roles of: